Systems · People · AI Integration · Toronto, ON

 Operational inefficiency isn't free in the meantime.
 It's actively expensive every day, in overtime, in errors, in customer experience, in staff turnover, in the management time spent dealing with consequences instead of creating value.

-Source: McKinsey 2024
+Source: ITIC 2024

 The real question to ask